Home » Benefits » Aid & Attendance and Housebound Benefits: What You Need to Know

 You can also include:

-• Other evidence, like a doctor’s report, that shows you need Aid and Attendance or Housebound care
+• Other evidence, such as a doctor’s report that shows you need Aid and Attendance or Housebound care

-• Details about what you normally do during the day and how you get to places
+• Details about what you usually do during the day and how you get to places

 • Details that help show what kind of illness, injury, or mental or physical disability affects your ability to do things, like take a bath, on your own

-If you’re in a nursing home, you’ll also need to fill out a Request for Nursing Home Information in Connection with Claim for Aid and Attendance (VA Form 21-0779).
+If you live in a nursing home, complete a Request for Nursing Home Information in Connection with Claim for Aid and Attendance, also known as VA Form 21-0779.

-If you want to apply in person, you can bring your information to a VA regional office nearest you.
+You may also apply in person at a VA regional office nearest you.

 RELATED: